 - Owners in practice today are not there to be providing the financial needs of their employees.
 They are there to provide the right individuals – who get the big picture – opportunities for both personal and professional development.
 Greater levels of exchange come from commitment and follow through with their primary intention being to benefit the group as a whole, not themselves.

 - The most successful people get the concept that they win only after the group is winning.
-This is an example of “correct think” where their efforts are directed toward flowing power towards power.

 Brian Gallagher, PT is the founder and CEO of MEG Business Management, LLC.
 He has more than 27 years of experience in the field of rehabilitation and 19 years in business and specializes in Physical Therapy practice management and executive coaching nationwide.
 As a licensed business management consultant, Brian has helped hundreds of business owners nationwide improve their business operations through proper restructuring to achieve improved systems of efficiency and productivity as well as marketing and sales with effective public relations which have proven results for double-digit growth year-over-year with businesses around the country.